DFE-Digital/npq-separation/internal-apis.md

 **TL;DR** The NPQ registration app has a bunch of models under the `External::EcfApi` namespace that are backed by `/api/v1` public APIs and further models under the `External::EcfApi::Npq` namespace that are backed by the `/api/v1/npq` private APIs in ECF.

 NPQ registration creates and updates users and applications in ECF as part of application submissions and periodic syncing.
 Application and user data are also pulled from ECF into NPQ registration periodically and manually.
 The funding eligibility is also pulled from ECF to NPQ registration.
-When we migrate all application data into NPQ registration we shouldn't need any of these mechanisms as far as I can tell.
+When we migrate all application data into NPQ registration we shouldn't need any of the mechanisms that synchronise data.
+That being said, we will need to replicate the `NPQ::DedupeParticipant` logic in the NPQ registration service, as there will be duplicate records in NPQ registration that we should be reconciling when new applications are created (and the user has the same `trn` as an existing user).

 ## NPQ registration